eduardonk9999/eduardonk9999/README.md

 ### Hello, my name is Eduardo 🖖🏻
 <p>
 I am a Mid-Level Software Engineer with six years of experience in the field.
-Currently, I am pursuing a degree in Analysis and Development of Systems.
+Currently, I am pursuing a degree in Computer Science.

 </p>